-Double-clad fibers are an important technology in the area of active fiber optics, particularly for high-power fiber lasers and amplifiers.
+The technology of double-clad fibers is important in the area of active fiber optics, particularly for high-power fiber lasers and amplifiers.
 Only with double-clad fibers, very high output powers of fiber-based amplifiers and lasers are possible.

-This dilemma has been resolved with the invention of double-clad fiber designs, which allow cladding pumping of fiber devices.
+That dilemma has been resolved with the invention of double-clad fiber designs, which allow cladding pumping of fiber devices.
 Here, the laser light propagates in a single-mode (or multimode) core, which is surrounded by an inner cladding in which the pump light propagates.
 Only the core (or sometimes a ring around the core) is rare-earth-doped.
-The pump light is restricted to the inner cladding by an outer cladding with lower refractive index, and also partly propagates in the single-mode core, where it can be absorbed by the laser-active ions.
-The inner cladding has a significantly larger area (compared with that of the core) and typically a much higher numerical aperture, so that it can support a large number of propagation modes, allowing the efficient launch of the output, e.g. of high-power laser diodes (e.g. beam-shaped high-power diode bars), despite their poor beam quality.
+The pump light is restricted to the inner cladding (called pump cladding) by an outer cladding with lower refractive index, and also partly propagates in the single-mode core, where it can be absorbed by the laser-active ions.
+The pump cladding has a significantly larger area (compared with that of the core) and typically a much higher numerical aperture, so that it can support a large number of propagation modes, allowing the efficient launching of pump light from high-power laser diodes (e.g. beam-shaped high-power diode bars), despite their poor beam quality.
+Fig. 1 shows the example of a simple high-power fiber amplifier.

 Double-clad Fiber Designs